la-ldaf/ldaf-site/docs/decisions/uswds.md

 ## Global Styles vs Modularity

 Svelte's idiomatic preference for styling follows the trends of lots of modern web development, with the [standard approach](https://svelte.dev/docs#component-format-style) showing a preference towards component-level over global styles.
-This required a little bit of configuration to play nicely with vite.
+This required a little bit of configuration to play nicely with Vite.

 Another side effect of this approach is more friction in utilizing certain Sass features inside of component-level styles.
 A notable example is [`@extend`](https://sass-lang.com/documentation/at-rules/extend), which to use inside a component's individual `.scss` file requires importing USWDS' `uswds-core` module and [any relevant `usa-*` module](https://designsystem.digital.gov/components/packages/#included-packages-2) into the component CSS.
-While workable, it is nonethless a less ergonomic trade-off.
+While workable, it is nonetheless a less ergonomic trade-off.

 Ultimately, we decided that the design of USWDS as a global set of styles makes sense given its intended usage, as well as its inception predating the spread of more modular CSS-in-JS approaches.
 With that in mind, the overall amount of configuration required to make it work for our purposes is relatively minimal.